ATKmain/articles/Investment_in_Australian_Property_vs_BTC.md

 ## Bitcoin Investment

-Let's assume we invest $100,000 in Bitcoin at today's price of $60,000 per Bitcoin.
+Let's assume we invest $100,000 in Bitcoin at today's price of $60,000 per Bitcoin ankd Bitcoin prive will be one million dollers in 7 to 11 years (now is 2024 and in year 2031 to 2035 will be $1MM).
 We'll compare this to a property investment over 10, 20, and 30 years.

 ### Bitcoin Investment Assumptions
 - **Initial Investment**: $100,000